 How We Calculate Average Rates vs. the Fed

-We look at interest rates by card category and transaction type to give a clearer view of the interest rate you can expect to pay based on the kind of card you're using or how you plan to use it.
+We look at interest rates by card category and transaction type.
+This gives a clearer view of the interest rate you can expect to pay based on the kind of card you're using or how you plan to use it.
 By comparison, the latest data from the Federal Reserve (from November of 2020) puts the average credit card APR at 14.65%.
 However, the Fed calculates its rate based on voluntary reporting from 50 credit-card-issuing banks, and it's unclear what goes into those averages or what types of cards make up those averages.

 The Fed also reports an average rate on accounts charged interest (meaning those that carry balances month-to-month), though its calculation gives more weight to accounts with high balances.
 In November of 2020, the average interest rate on credit cards accruing finance charges was 16.28%, down from a record high 17.14% reported in the second quarter of 2019.